ocas/InternationalSis/README.md

 #### GET /api/v1/binary-documents/{id} ####

-The binary documents endpoint is intended to acknowledge the successful retrieval of the specified binary document.
+The binary documents endpoint is intended for successful retrieval of the specified binary document.

 | Url Query Parameters | Value                                   |